tidyverse/tidyverse.org/content/blog/clock-0-1-0/index.md

 </div>

 The overarching goal of clock is to protect you from issues like invalid dates by erroring early and often, rather than letting them slip through unnoticed, only to cause hard to debug issues down the line.
+If you're thinking, "That would never happen to me!", consider that if you had a daily sequence of every date in a particular year, and added 1 month to each date in that sequence, you would immediately generate *7 invalid dates* (6 if you chose a leap year).

 ## Daylight saving time